 3. Forget the Wi-Fi network and reconnect:

 This is another option you can try if the above two fixes don’t work.
 You can do this in the settings menu.
-In settings, go to WiFi tab, then select your WiFi network name
+In settings, go to WiFi tab, then select your WiFi network name.
+Then a window will open, and you will find the “Forget” option there.
+Just tap on it and your network will be forgotten.

 That means, you can connect back to your network only after you enter the password.
 So next, click on your network’s name again, and you will be prompted to enter the password.
 Enter it and check if you are able to connect.